nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 <p>Purpose</p>
 </td>
 <td>
-<p>To communicate technical and specialized information in a clear,
-accessible, usable manner to people who need to use it to make</p>
-<p>decisions, perform processes, or support company goals.</p>
+<p>To communicate technical and specialized information in a clear, accessible, usable manner to people who need to use it to make decisions, perform processes, or support company goals.</p>
 </td>
 </tr>
 <tr>